 $ cf enable-ssh YOUR-HOST-APP

-Note: In order to enable SSH access to your app, SSH access must also be enabled for both the space that contains the app and Pivotal Web Services (PWS).
+Note: To enable SSH access to your app, SSH access must also be enabled for both the space that contains the app and Pivotal Web Services (PWS).
 See the Application SSH Overview topic for more details.

 To establish SSH access to your service instance, you need to create a service key that contains critical information for configuring your SSH tunnel.

 - Create a service key for your service instance using the cf create-service-key command.